NikeHop/UniversalPolicies/README.md

 ### Train the Diffusion Planner

+The code to train the diffusion planner can be found in `./diffusion_nl/diffusion_model`.
+All the following commands should be run from there.
+To train a diffusion planner for

 ### Evaluate via the Diffusion Agent

 ### Train Imitation Learning Policy

-The code for the inverse dynamics models can be found in `./diffusion_nl/imitation_learning`.
+The code to train the imitation learning policies can be found in `./diffusion_nl/imitation_learning`.
 All the following commands should be run from there.
 To train the imitation learning baselines on a specific dataset for a specific action space run

-`python train.py --config ./configs/instruction_imitation_goto.yaml --datapath ./data/GOTO/`
+`python train.py --config ./configs/instruction_imitation_goto.yaml --datapath "../../data/GOTO/standard_83_4_0_False_demos/dataset_83.pkl" --action_space 0`

-After training the model is evaluated over 512 evaluation episodes onb the action space set in the config file.
+After training the model is evaluated over 512 episodes in the corresponding environment.
+To train the IL baseline for all action spaces run:

+`bash ./scripts/train_il_all_action_spaces.sh`

+To run the imitation learning baselines that can handle multiple action spaces use the following config files:
+- `agent_heads_goto.yaml` ("IL - Agent Head")
+- `complete_action_space_goto.yaml` ("IL - Union of Action Spaces").

 ### Evaluate Imitation Learning Policy

+To evaluate policies in the GOTO environment that work for multiple agents (IL - Agent Head, IL - Union of Action Spaces) on all action space (0-7) run:

+`bash eval_all_action_spaces.sh PATH_TO_CHECKPOINT`.

+Changes to the evaluation can be made in the corresponding config files (`eval_instruction_imitation_goto.yaml`,`eval_instruction_imitation_goto_distractors.yaml`).

 ## Trained Models